WISDEM/WISDEM/docs/examples/tower_mono/tutorial.rst

 Invoking with YAML files
 *************************

-To run just the monopile, there is an additional ``monopile`` section that must be added to the ``components`` section of the yaml,
+To run just the monopile, there is an additional :code:`monopile` section that must be added to the :code:`components` section of the yaml,

 .. literalinclude:: ../../../examples/05_tower_monopile/nrel5mw_monopile.yaml
     :language: yaml
     :start-after: values: [0.027, 0.0222
     :end-before: foundation:

-The ``environment`` section must also be updated with the offshore properties,
+The :code:`environment` section must also be updated with the offshore properties,

 .. literalinclude:: ../../../examples/05_tower_monopile/nrel5mw_monopile.yaml
     :language: yaml
     :start-after: air_speed_sound
     :end-before: costs:

-The ``modeling_options`` file already contains a section for the monopile, with entries identical to the tower section.
-The input ``loading`` scenarios are also the same.
-The ``analysis_options`` file, however, is different and activates the design variables and constraints associated with the monopile.
-Note also that the objective function now says ``structural_mass``, to capture the combined mass of both the tower and monopile,
+The ``modeling_options.yaml`` file already contains a section for the monopile, with entries identical to the tower section.
+The input :code:`loading` scenarios are also the same.
+The ``analysis_options.yaml`` file, however, is different and activates the design variables and constraints associated with the monopile.
+Note also that the objective function now says :code:`structural_mass`, to capture the combined mass of both the tower and monopile,

 .. literalinclude:: ../../../examples/05_tower_monopile/analysis_options_monopile.yaml
     :language: yaml